Flow-Launcher/Flow.Launcher/README.md

 ![themes](https://user-images.githubusercontent.com/6903107/144527796-7c06ca31-d933-4f6b-9eb0-4fb06fa94384.png)

-- There are various themes and you can make it yourself.
+- There are various themes and you also can make your own.

 ### 💬 Language

-- Support languages from Chinese to Italian and more.
+- Supports languages from Chinese to Italian and more.
-- Support Pinyin.
+- Supports Pinyin search.
-- Translation support this project in [Crowdin](https://crowdin.com/project/flow-launcher)
+- [Crowdin](https://crowdin.com/project/flow-launcher) support for language translations.

 ### Portable

 - Fully portable.
 - Type `flow user data` to open your saved user settings folder.
 They are located at:
   - If using roaming: `%APPDATA%\FlowLauncher`
   - If using portable, by default: `%localappdata%\FlowLauncher\app-<VersionOfYourFlowLauncher>\UserData`
   - Type `open log location` to open your logs folder, they are saved along with your user settings folder.

 ### 🎮 Game Mode

 <img src="https://user-images.githubusercontent.com/6903107/144517711-a7396bbb-f7ae-403d-9644-1414edd9e3f1.png" width="150">

-- Suspend the hotkey when you are playing games.
+- Pause hotkey activation when you are playing games.

 <img src="https://user-images.githubusercontent.com/6903107/144858082-8b654daf-60fb-4ee6-89b2-6183b73510d1.png" width="100%">